University of Santo Tomas College of Commerce and Business Administration

 The University of Santo Tomas College of Commerce and Business Administration is the business school of the University of Santo Tomas in Manila, Philippines.
-The college offers programs in Financial Management, Marketing Management, Human Resources Development Management, Business Economics, and Entrepreneurship.
+The college offers programs in Financial Management, Marketing Management, Human Resources Management, Business Economics, and Entrepreneurship.
 The college is one of the first business schools in the Philippines.

 History

 Established as a department of the College of Education and supervised by the Fr.
 Silvestre Sancho, O.P. in 1930, the Department of Commerce started with only twelve enrollees and offered a two-year associate program in Commercial Science.
 Consistent increase in enrollment lead to it being elevated into a School of Commerce in 1933 and the Department of Public Instruction granted its eventual recognition of the School's four-year degree program, Bachelor of Science in commerce.
 Once the Bureau of Education allowed the School of Commerce to operate as a college, the College of Education granted its autonomy in 1935.
 Dr. Stanley Prescott was given the honor and the responsibility to be the first Dean of the College of Commerce.

 In 1940, Fr.
 Pedro Mateos, O.P. assumed the position of Dean and it was during his term where new review courses in Accounting and Law (for Accounting) were introduced to enhance the seniors’ chances in passing the CPA licensure examinations.
 The college was forced to close during the Second World War.
 During the war the university was transformed into an American internment camp by the Japanese which was responsible for imprisoning more than 4,000 American citizens.
 It was later reopened in June 1945.
 In 1947, student enrollment reached 518 and steadily increased to 722 by 1948.

 Under the deanship of Dr. Mariano Apacible, the four major programs of the college: Accounting, Banking and Finance, Economics and Management, were fortified with pedagogy improvements as well as the introduction of new techniques in teaching.
 The student population at this time rose to 1,244.

 The year 1981, the college offered a variety of programs: Accounting, Banking and Finance, Economics, Management and Marketing.
 In later years, the majors were limited to Accounting, Business Administration and Economics.
 Specialized courses in Management, Marketing, Banking and Finance were grouped into one major, Business Administration, to provide the graduates with more flexible and greater job opportunities in different fields of business and industry.

 To further improve the capacity to pass the board examinations of the college's aspiring CPA's, the academic program BS Commerce major in Accounting was replaced with Bachelor of Science in Accountancy.

 In 1988, the college officially became known as the College of Commerce and Accountancy and it was also in this year when the college applied for its re-accreditation (the first one was in 1984).

 The University of Santo Tomas College of Commerce Alumni Foundation, Inc (COCAFI), a private non-stock and non-profit foundation, was founded in 1992.